OleBialas/freefield/docs/index.rst

   import freefield
   freefield.main.initialize_setup(setup="dome", default_mode="play_rec", camera_type="web")

 Something went wrong?
-Check out the [issue section](https://github.com/OleBialas/freefield/issues) on the projects GitHub.
+Check out the `issues section <https://github.com/OleBialas/freefield/issues>`_ on the projects GitHub.
 It Works?
 Great, no you can check out the other sections of the documentation.
 If you want to understand how the handling of the processors works you can check out the section "Working with TDT devices" - this is necessary if you want to run experimental paradigms that are not yet implemented.
 If you want to test the standard functions of the setup you